softwareforgood/Learn-Enough-To-Be-Dangerous/Misc_Dev/Internet.md

 # Internet

-[How does the web work?](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/how-does-the-web-work) Learn the foundations of the Internet.
+[How does the web work?](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/how-does-the-web-work#assignment) Learn the foundations of the Internet

 ## Assessment Questions